Foxxy-HCMUS/vietjet-crawler/README.md

 2. Run the notebook `vietjet_crawler.ipynb`.

 3. Sit back and relax while the script automates the process of navigating to the Vietjet website, searching for flights, and extracting the flight details.
-The results will be displayed in the console and saved in a CSV file named `{datetime}.csv`.
+The results will be saved in a CSV file named `{datetime}.csv`.

 ## Notes

 - Please ensure that you use this script responsibly and in compliance with the Vietjet website's terms of service.

 - The script is built using Selenium, which controls the Chrome browser.
-By default, it uses the ChromeDriver executable placed in the same directory.
-Make sure to update the ChromeDriver version if you encounter any compatibility issues.

 - You can customize the script further to extract additional flight information or implement other functionalities based on your requirements.